 The majority of the court then noted that with cases that are considered by the U.S. Tax Court, tax assessments are not final until after the U.S. Tax Court enters a final order in the case and the case is not appealed.
 This is one of the defining features of the U.S. Tax Court, namely, that it provides taxpayers with a pre-assessment and pre-payment forum for litigating tax certain cases.
 So the court concluded that the IRS agent could get manager approval at any time before the court case was final–even if the IRS agent obtained written authorization during the court proceeding.

 The lone dissenting opinion concluded that the penalty should not be upheld given the nature of the U.S. Tax Court’s role in determining what amount should be assessed.
 This is the very function of the U.S. Tax Court.
 So the dissent reasoned that it would not make sense to put the U.S. Tax Court in the middle of the penalty determination, as the majority court decided to do.

-So what should a taxpayer do if he discovers that the IRS agent did not get manager approval before closing the audit?
 One option might be to not respond to the Notice of Deficiency and let the IRS assess the tax and penalty, pay the penalty, file a refund claim, and, if the IRS did not refund the money, sue the IRS in U.S. District Court.
 This would mean that the IRS assessed the penalty without first obtaining the required written approval.